blewis/blewis/README.md

 The project included work on spatial and temporal faceting and on interfaces for exploring very large spatiotemporal datasets.

-**My role:** Co-led the conception and development of BOP as an open platform for interactive search and visualization of billion-scale spatial and temporal records.
+**My role:** Co-led with David Smiley the conception and development of BOP as an open platform for interactive search and visualization of billion-scale spatial and temporal records.

 Repositories:
 - [bop-ui](https://github.com/cga-harvard/bop-ui)